 Query Capture Locations.
-The operator can specify where along a path to capture a packet that satisfies a query: either downstream-once it has traversed a trajectory satisfying a query p, upstream-right as it enters the network, or spliced-somewhere in the middle.
-The difference between these three scenarios is illustrated in Fig. 3.
-The packets captured for the same query may differ at the three locations, because the network's forwarding policy may change as packets are in flight, or packets appearing upstream may be lost downstream due to congestion and faults.
-For query p, the operator writes p.down() to ask matching packets to be captured downstream, p.up() to be captured upstream, and p.updown() to be captured at both locations.
-He writes splice(p1,p2) to ask matching packets to be captured between two sub-paths of p, where $p = p1 \hat{p}2$ .
+The operator can specify where along a path to capture a packet that satisfies a query: either downstream-after it has traversed a queried trajectory, upstream-right as it enters the network, or spliced-somewhere in the middle.
+The difference between these three scenarios is illustrated in Fig. 4.
+The packets captured for the same query may differ at the three locations, because the network's forwarding policy may change as packets are in flight, or packets may be lost downstream due to congestion.
+For query p, the operator writes p.down() to ask matching packets to be captured downstream, p.up() to be captured upstream, p.updown() to be captured at both locations, and splice(p1,p2) to be captured between two sub-paths p1, p2 such that $p = p1 ^ p2$ .